-- 1 can chickpeas (drained) and seasoned with 1/2 tsp maple syrup, 1/4 tsp of each salt, pepper, and paprika (more salt to taste if needed)
+- 1 can chickpeas (drained) and seasoned with 1 tbsp maple syrup, 1/4 tsp of each salt, pepper, and paprika (more salt to taste if needed)

 - 2 cups coarsely chopped kale washed and patted dry seasoned with 1 tbsp olive oil, 1/4 tsp salt and pepper

 - ½ cup tahini